-Sean Baldwin is an accomplished trial lawyer with particular expertise trying cases in New York courts and in the Delaware Court of Chancery, and in commercial arbitrations.
+Sean Baldwin is an accomplished trial lawyer with particular expertise trying cases in New York courts, the Delaware Court of Chancery, and commercial arbitrations.

 Sean has litigated and arbitrated matters involving complex financial products, securities, insurance, antitrust, and trademark licensing disputes.
 His clients include Fortune 500 life insurance companies, monoline insurers, hedge funds, investment companies, and casino developers and operators.

-- MASTR Adjustable Rate Mortgages Trust 2006-OA2 et al v.
-UBS: In a one-month trial in the Southern District of New York, successfully represented plaintiff trustee in breach-of-warranty suit regarding three residential mortgage-backed securities trusts.
+- MASTR Adjustable-Rate Mortgages Trust 2006-OA2 et al v.
+UBS: In a one-month trial in the Southern District of New York, successfully represented plaintiff trustee in breach-of-warranty suit regarding three residential mortgage-backed securities (RMBS) trusts.
 See "UBS Handed Setback in $2 Billion Mortgage Buy-Back Lawsuit," Bloomberg, 9/6/2016.

 - U.S. Bank, N.A, et al. v.
-GreenPoint Mortgage Funding: In New York Supreme Court, Commercial Division, represented plaintiff in obtaining $540 million settlement in breach-of-warranty suit over a defective residential mortgage-backed securities trust.
+GreenPoint Mortgage Funding: In New York Supreme Court, Commercial Division, represented plaintiff in obtaining a $540 million settlement in breach of warranty suit over defective loans in an RMBS trust.

 - Margaritaville v.
-Bossier Casino: In a ten-day arbitration before three retired Delaware judges, represented casino developer and operator in defeating claim for $200 million in trademark license fees and obtaining ruling that client could use trademark without further payments during the license term.
+Bossier Casino: In a ten-day arbitration before three retired Delaware judges, represented casino developer and operator in defeating a claim for $200 million in trademark license fees and obtaining a ruling that the client could use the trademark without further payments during the license term.

 Sean earned law degrees, with honors, from the University of Canterbury and Oxford University.
 He is the co-editor of a securities law handbook for Law Business Research.